 “As a regional college we’ve had this amazing opportunity to invite the wider community together for shared learning during this important time of change,” says Jessica Morin, Indigenous Services Liaison.
 “The speakers that we have selected invite everyone to consider how Indigenous worldviews and ways of knowing can benefit our whole society, and look at a new path forward.”

-Jordan Abel - Join us for a compelling talk about Indigeneity, intergenerational trauma, reconciliation and creative work.
+Jordan Abel - Abel presented a compelling talk about Indigeneity, intergenerational trauma, reconciliation and creative work.
 As Sam McKegney writes in Magic Weapons, “the residential school haunts Native literature in Canada.”
 Jordan Abel asks what it means to be Indigenous, what it means to be an intergenerational survivor of residential schools, and what it looks like to be at the intersection of Creative Writing, Digital Humanities, and Indigenous Studies.

 Dr. Evan Tlesla II Adams - Adams is currently the Chief Medical Officer of the First Nations Health Authority in British Columbia.
 Also an actor, his commanding presence was felt on the Tenth Street Campus in Nelson on March 7, 2018.
 He spoke passionately about how the Truth and Reconciliation Commission Calls to Action can be implemented in our health care system.